Aircraft Noise - What is the City Doing?

 - NextGen.
 NextGen is an encompassing term for the ongoing, wide-ranging transformation of the US national airspace system which has sometimes been described as an evolution from a ground-based system of air traffic control to a satellite-based system of air traffic management.
 This new system allows for more direct flight paths, increasing traffic flow with a higher concentration of flights within a narrow flight path.
 As part of the NextGen initiative, nearby airports have adjusted some of their flight paths which may be causing additional air traffic over Cupertino.
 For example, flights into SFO transitioned from the 30-year-old BIGSUR/BSR arrival ground track to a new arrival ground track called SERFR that is slightly more eastward than its predecessor and closer to Cupertino.
 For more information, visit NextGen.

-- Weather Conditions.
-Poor weather conditions such as high winds have increased “reverse flow” operations for the Mineta San Jose Airport.
+- South Flow and Weather Conditions.
+Poor weather conditions such as high winds have increased “south flow” operations for the Mineta San Jose Airport.
 During such events, the prevailing winds change directions and incoming flights are rerouted for a southbound approach, which can result in increased air traffic over parts of Cupertino.

 Meeting With Congressman Ro Khanna